hyperagon/hyperagon.github.io/content/posts/2025-07-30/index.md

 While this and similar questions stump non-thinking models it's nice that [Mistral's Le Chat](https://mistral.ai/products/le-chat) got some company, making for two cat-inspired AI's in Europe.

-(I wasn't trying to mess with Lumo, I misread it as seventeeth letter)
+(I wasn't trying to mess with Lumo, I misread it as seventeeth letter it got him to correvt it)